dionno/apidocs/source/includes/_customers.md

 | zip_code                   | string    | Zip code.                                                                |

 <aside class="notice">
-  Some attributs are available only if the authenticated user has required permissions.
+  Some attributes are available only if the authenticated user has the required permissions.
 </aside>

 ## Viewing a customer